 Whether short-term or long-term: there are numerous options for investing money.
 A short-term investment offers the advantage that investors can access their funds after a short period of time.
 A savings account, for instance, is a good option in this case.
 But to save for retirement or to achieve more major financial goals, you should consider a long-term investment.

-Make regular inpayments and benefit from the compound interest effect
+Benefit from the compound interest effect by making regular payments

 Building up assets in the long run doesn’t just mean making regular investments over an extensive period of time (through a funds saving plan, for example); it also means leaving the investments untouched.
 A 35-year-old who invests CHF 200 a month at 4% over 30 years will have pension fund assets of almost CHF 140,000 by the time he or she reaches 65.
 If the saving plan was started when that person was 25, he or she would receive almost CHF 100,000 more, having paid in only an additional CHF 24,000.
 The ten extra years of saving create extra interest of around CHF 70,000.